-I’m picky about the music I listen to while working as a full stack developer for Stateside.
+I’m picky about the music I listen to while working as a full-stack developer for Stateside.
 Rather than a particular genre, mood, or artist, I tune the digital dials to music with a specific frequency, 528 Hz to be exact.
 As a quick primer–named after Heinrich Rudolf Hertz, hertz is the unit of measurement for the number of sound waves per second or the sound frequency.
-A song with higher hertz has more sound waves per second than one with a lower frequency.
-Compared to the 440 Hz frequency of most songs, 528 hertz create resonances in our physical body and mind that allow us to get in tune with ourselves.
+A song with a higher hertz has more sound waves per second than one with a lower frequency.
+Compared to the 440 Hz frequency of most songs, 528 hertz creates resonances in our physical body and mind that allow us to get in tune with ourselves.
 I notice the impact these resonances have on my job performance–I’m more focused, relaxed, and effective as a result.
 The calming effect is no surprise; outside of work, I also listen to 528 Hz frequency music during meditation.

 I’m one of a growing number of people who take advantage of these effects.
 Today, listening to instrumentals or sounds in certain frequency ranges is common.
 The goal of frequency-specific music is to provide a tool for improved concentration and efficiency at work or while studying.
 Research shows that different hertz can also help the mind enter a relaxed state.
 And when we’re relaxed, we absorb and retain information better, have sharper focus, and use our time more effectively.